lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 ### Send proactive message

-Next, add a method for proactive messaging inside your bot implementation.
+Next, add a method for proactive messaging inside your bot implementation (the `bot.ts` file).

-If you attemp to just delay sending a message, your code will fail doing it as by that moment it will lose the context of conversation:
+1. If you attemp to just delay sending a message, your code will fail doing it, as by that moment it will lose the context of the conversation:
 ```js
     private async sendDelayedMessage(context: TurnContext, msg: string, delay: number) {
         const echoMessage = `**Delayed**: *${msg}*`;